 Introduction: Congestive heart failure (CHF) is associated with aging-related diseases.
-CHF in elderly is a quite frequent and severe condition in Africa, responsible for a high mortality and hospitalization rate.
-Yet few African data available take into account the specific profile of CHF in this population.
-This study aims to characterize the epidemiological, clinical, etiologic and therapeutic features of CHF in the elderly in the region of Casablanca Morocco.
+CHF in African elderly is a severe and frequent condition, responsible for a high mortality and hospitalization rate.
+However very few studies report particularities of CHF in this population.
+This study aims to characterize clinical and therapeutic features of CHF in the elderly in the region of Casablanca Morocco.

-Methods: It's a transversal retrospective study conducted over 13 years, [May 2006- June 2019] including all CHF patients beyond the age of 14 years, followed-up in the therapeutic unit of HF of our department.
-We studied clinical, electrical, echocardiographic, etiological and therapeutic aspects of CHF among elderly patients (>= 65 years) compared with younger patients.
+Methods: It's a transversal retrospective study conducted over 13 years, [May 2006- June 2019] covering all CHF patients beyond 14 years old, followed-up in the HF therapeutic unit of the cardiology department of Casablanca University hospital.
+We studied features of CHF among elderly patients (>= 65 years) compared with younger patients.